SEI-R-2-22/u1_lesson_js_functions/README.md

 ## Objectives
   - Learn the definition of a function
   - Identify the parts of a function
-  - Differentiate between function expressions and declarations
+  - Differentiate between function defintions and function invocations
-  - Introduce scope
-  - Discuss Hoisting

 ## Lesson Instructions